 Since selling or buying a home in Connecticut can tie up a large portion of your money, you should know which tax breaks and credits you have access to.

 Tax Breaks and Credits for Buyers

-First, the state offers a “circuit breaker” property tax credit to any homeowner over the age of 65.
-An eligible married couple is entitled to a discount up to $1,250 and $1,000 relief is available for single seniors.
+First, the state offers a "circuit breaker" property tax credit to any homeowner over the age of 65.
+An eligible married couple is entitled to a discount of up to $1,250 and $1,000 relief is available for single seniors.

 Voluntary firefighters, fire police officers, and emergency medical technicians are also eligible for an annual discount of $1,000 toward property tax fees.

 There are some cities and counties in Connecticut that offer first-time home buyers the Mortgage Credit Certificate federal tax credit.
-Ask your expert agent if you qualify with the specifications of the program.
+Ask your expert local agent if you qualify with the specifications of the program.

 You should receive a document from your mortgage lender that displays the amount of interest you paid throughout the year and deduct it from your federal taxes.
 The Home Interest Mortgage Deduction also allows buyers to use a portion of points paid to reduce interest rates, in accordance with IRS Publication 936.